steelbrain/intentions-numbers/README.md

 #### Usage

-You can enable/disable `requireKeyPress` configuration to make `number-range` only show the markers when hotkey is pressed.

-Hotkey is alt/option for OSX and ctrl for all the other OSes
+Hotkey is alt/option for OSX and ctrl for all the other OSes.
+Press it, then drag any number to increase or decrease.

 #### License